 Meteors will become more numerous in the approach to the shower’s peak, or maximum, which occurs from October 21 to 23.

 The predicted number of meteors observable under ideal conditions, known as the Zenithal Hourly Rate (ZHR), is 20 to 25.
-In practice, you will see less than this, as conditions are rarely ideal.
+In practice, you will see less many less than this, as conditions are far from ideal.
 In some years (2006 – 2010), the Orionids have sprung a surprise by producing rates two or three times higher than usual.

 Orionid meteors appear swift against the starry background, and are always beautiful to see as nature’s own fireworks.
 We have a special article to tell you more about the Orionid meteor shower.